 Reduce Your Debt

 Reducing your debt is another critical step in improving your credit report.
 Lenders consider your debt-to-income ratio when evaluating your loan application.
-If you have a lot of debt, lenders may view you as a higher risk borrower and offer you a loan with less favorable terms.
+If you have a lot of debt, lenders may view you as a higher-risk borrower and offer you a loan with less favorable terms.

 To reduce your debt, focus on paying off high-interest debt first.
 Consider consolidating your debt with a personal loan or a balance transfer credit card.
-Avoid opening new credit accounts while you’re working to pay down your debt.
+Avoid opening new credit accounts while working to pay down your debt.

 Use Credit Responsibly